 - Free cancelation up to 24 hours beforehand if you book via GetYourGuide

-If you love gin and tonic, you should consider this 1-hour luxury canal cruise.
+You could also consider a 1-hour luxury canal cruise that include’s a beer, wine or cocktail.
 Where you’ll sip on drinks, as you cruise along the Amsterdam canals.
 During this cruise, you’ll be able to enjoy unlimited gin and tonics, wine, beer, soft drinks, and water.
 The cruise takes place on a luxury open or closed boat.

 During this cruise, you’ll get to see the NEMO Science Museum, The Royal Theatre Carré, and the 7 Bridges of Reguliersgracht.